ydkn/capistrano-git-copy/README.md

 # Capistrano::GIT::Copy

-Creates a tar archive from the locale git repository and uploads it to the remote server.
+Creates a tar archive locally from the git repository and uploads it to the remote server.

 ## Setup